 Scoped applications are not allowed to call underlying service APIs, which are endpoints that are not explicitly documented or exposed to users.

 The scopes used by Developer Console application clients now contain the prefix use-; for example: api:use-ontologies-read instead of api:ontologies-read.
-These new permissions allow you to only call Foundry platform APIs and are blocked from hitting underlying service endpoints.
+These new permissions only allow you to call Foundry platform APIs and are blocked from calling underlying service endpoints.

 /multipass/api/oauth2/.../multipass/api/me/.../multipass/api/authz/.../multipass/api/token/.../multipass/api/organizations/...These endpoints may always be called by scoped applications.